AvidAndAmateur/EasyP5jsPlayer/README.md

-# EasyP5jsPlayer
+# EasyP5js

-EasyP5jsPlayer is a simple p5.js library aimed at getting users started quickly with making a player object for their game.
+EasyP5js is a simple p5.js library aimed at getting users started quickly with making a 2d web games.

 ---

 ## Installation
+For the player module do the following:
 In your project's `index.html` file, paste this:

 ```html